xpresserjs/url-shortner-tutorial/blog.md

 Let's make an index view. (xpresser supports Ejs by default)

-Note: Since we now have xjs-cli in our project, we can use the command `xjs` without npx
+Note: Since we now have xjs-cli in our project, we can use the command `xjs` without npx in our project root

 ```shell
 xjs make:view index
 ```

-this will create `backend/views/index.ejs`.
+this will create a .ejs file @ `backend/views/index.ejs`.
 Paste the code below in it.

 ```html
 <!DOCTYPE html>